corner image

 The "Queenslander garden" refers here to the type of plants and gardens which would have been associated with a traditional Queensland home, from settlement of the colony in Brisbane to our own grandparents' gardens.

 On the other hand, you might just be interested in finding plants that are reliable and easy to grow in this climate.
-In the old days, most plants would have been passed around from neighbour to neighbour and from one generation to the next.
+Most old-fashioned plants would have been passed around from neighbour to neighbour and from one generation to the next.
 These plants would have to be easy to propagate, and easy to keep alive in the days before irrigation systems or even mains water (although they may have had more rain in those days!).

 Plants